ucbepic/docetl/docs/installation.md

 - You have the latest version of pip installed
 - Your system meets all the requirements specified in the pyproject.toml file

-For further assistance, please refer to the project's GitHub repository or reach out to the community for support.
+For further assistance, please refer to the project's GitHub repository or reach out on the [Discord server](https://discord.gg/fHp7B2X3xx).